EPCCed/dirac-safe/safe-guide-users.rst

 Adding SSH keys to access Extreme Scaling (Tesseract)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You You upload the *public part* of the key pair to your Tesseract machine account using the DiRAC SAFE as follows:
+You upload the *public part* of the key pair to your Tesseract machine account using the DiRAC SAFE as follows:

 `Login to SAFE <https://safe.epcc.ed.ac.uk/dirac/>`__.
 Then: